Manufacturing in Challenging Environments: 8 Challenges the Global Manufacturing Industry Is Facing in the Modern Times

 Automation vs. Human Workforce

-In the wake of the technologies and inventions in the global manufacturing platform, the challenge is whether it would be wise to cut down on the human workforce at the expense of automation.
-It even gets worse for humans because, while the aging majority population will soon exit and create space for millennials, mechanization is also growing in demand.
+In the wake of the technologies and inventions in the global manufacturing platform, the challenge is whether it would be wise to reduce the human workforce at the expense of automation.
+It even worsens for humans because, while the aging majority population will soon exit and create space for millennials, mechanization is also growing in demand.

-The primary goal of every manufacturer today is to remain competitive, keep operating costs low and keep growing.
-This, of course, has led to many companies choosing to invest in machines and lay off the unskilled workforce.
-But not all tasks can be digitized, and the human input is done away with altogether.
+Every manufacturer today’s primary goal is to remain competitive, keep operating costs low, and keep growing.
+Of course, this has led many companies to choose to invest in machines and lay off the unskilled workforce.
+However, not all tasks can be digitized, and human input must be eliminated.

-Those tasks that involve maintaining data and handling all-things logistics, procurement, and fulfillment of orders are already machine-based.
+Tasks that involve maintaining data and handling logistics, procurement, and order fulfillment are machine-based.
 Many manufacturing procedures are still in the piloting stage and are expected to replace human workers.

 Overall, any move in favor of machines can prove way too costly, even when some technologies haven’t proven to work beyond a reasonable doubt.
 And this is a massive challenge for companies wary of splurging millions or more investing in the same.